Commercial Real Estate Austin | Ultimate Investor’s Guide

 Commercial Lending for Austin CRE

-Assets America® provides loans starting at a bare minimum of $5 million (we prefer to start at $20 million) and up to the Austin commercial real estate market, with no upper limit.
+Assets America® provides loans starting at a bare minimum of $20 million, with no upper limit, to the Austin commercial real estate market.
 Famously, we work with a network of private money funding source, banks, and other institutions sources.
 We provide the CRE community with the high-end, dedicated, professional CRE brokerage and financial services that sophisticated real estate investors demand.

 To learn more about CRE financing, see our article 6 Keys to Impress Commercial Lenders.